 BACK TO FODMAPS

 As the gut is 7 1/2 - 8 1/2 metres long, it takes a while for the FODMAPs to reach the large intestine where fermentation occurs.
-This takes about 24 - 72 hours for the food and drink consumed to travel through the gut and reach the large intestine.
+This takes about 4 - 24 hours (or even more) for the food and drink consumed to travel through the gut and reach the large intestine.

 There are few cases where symptoms can be felt sooner, for example taking a high lactose load on an empty stomach but generally this is not the case.